Nissan Patrol GR Common Problems and Solutions

 Problem:

-It is known for the EGR (Exhaust Gas Re-circulation) valve to be blocked up which will have significant effects on the performance of the vehicle; resulting in very poor performance.
+It is known for the EGR (Exhaust Gas Recirculation) valve to become blocked, which can significantly affect the vehicle's performance, leading to very poor operation.

 Solution:

-You can remove the EGR valve and clean out the build up of thick black grease to free up the valve and enhance the overall performance.
-Have a look at the video below to see how to clean the EGR Valve:
+You can remove the EGR valve and clean out the build-up of thick black grease to free the valve and improve overall performance.
+Have a look at the video below to see how to clean the EGR valve.

 Difficulty level